arp242/zcache/README.md

 actively maintained.
 There are two versions of zcache:

 - v1 is intended to be 100% compatible with co-cache and a drop-in replacement with various enhancements.
+- v2 makes various incompatible changes to the API: various functions calls are improved.
 This uses generics and requires Go 1.18.
-- v2 makes various incompatible changes to the API: various functions calls are improved, and it utilized generics.

 This README documents v2; see README.v1.md for the v1 README.
 Both versions are maintained.
 See the "changes" section below for a list of changes.